 For older adults or those with other medical problems, an approach through the anus (perineal approach) might be less risky.
 It might also cause less pain and lead to a shorter recovery.
 But with the perineal approach, the condition is more likely to come back (recur).

 One of the surgical repairs through the anus involves removing the prolapsed rectum and colon and then suturing the rectum to the surrounding tissues.
 This procedure can be done under general, epidural, or spinal anesthesia.

 Very frail or sick patients may need a smaller procedure that reinforces the sphincter muscles.
 This technique encircles the muscles with a band of soft mesh or a silicone tube.
 This approach provides only short-term improvement and is rarely used.

 Risks of anesthesia include the following:

 Risks of this surgery include the following:

 The day before your surgery:

 On the day of your surgery:

-The surgery is usually effective in repairing the prolapse.
-The long-term outlook is good.
+The surgery usually works well at repairing the prolapse.
 Constipation and incontinence can be problems for some patients.